 Overview – Namibia

 Namibia is characterized by its desert habitat.
-This harsh environment forms a magnificent backdrop for a different kind of safari.
+The harsh environment forms a magnificent backdrop for a different kind of safari.
 Animal populations are smaller, but sightings in this sparse setting tend to be rewarding.
-Not to be missed is Etosha pan, a seasonal wildlife magnet.
+Not to be missed is Etosha Pan, the largest salt pan in Africa and a seasonal wildlife magnet.

 Want to Visit Namibia?

 - Expert Rating

 Most Helpful Expert Review

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.